stevegt/grid-cli/v2/cache.md

 - As far as permissions and capabilities go, we might have a situation where a cache key or value is encrypted, and the cache node is unlocked by a capability.
 This would be a way to implement a capability-based security model.
 The capability would be a key that is used by the kernel to unlock the cache node.
 - Alternatively, the kernel knows nothing about capabilities, and it is up to modules to verify that the caller has the necessary permissions to access a resource.
 This would be a more traditional capability model, where the capability is a token that is passed to the module, and the module verifies the token before granting access to the resource.

+### Typical Microkernel Architecture and Permissions

-- In a typical microkernel architecture, does the kernel have any knowledge of permissions, or is that left up to the microservers (drivers) to handle?
-Give examples of existing microkernels that do either.
+In a typical microkernel architecture, the kernel has minimal knowledge of permissions, and the responsibility for handling permissions is generally left to microservers (drivers).
+The kernel focuses on providing essential services such as communication and resource management, while higher-level functions, including access control and permissions, are managed by user-level services.

 ### Known Microkernel Architectures Using Capability-Based Security